 Bain interviewers really want to make sure that you have carefully thought about whether consulting and Bain are a good fit for you.
 And a big part of your experience as a consultant will depend on the office you are joining.

-Overall, our recommendation to answer the "Why choose location X?" question is to mix some work reasons and some personal reasons.
-For instance, you could say something like: "I'm really excited to join the New York office for two reasons.
-First, I'm interested in Finance and Media and I understand this specific office does a lot of work in these areas.
-And second, I've got a lot of family and friends in New York and I've decided it would be a good place for me to start my career."
+Overall, our recommendation for answering the "Why choose location X?" question is to give a mix of work reasons and personal reasons.
+For instance, you could say something like: "I'm excited to join the New York office for two reasons.
+First, I'm interested in finance and media and I understand this specific office does a lot of work in these areas.
+And second, I have family in New York and I've decided it would be a good place for me to start my career."

 3.2 Top 5 PEI questions asked by Bain

 The PEI questions used at Bain are similar to McKinsey Personal Experience Interview questions.
-They are competency-based questions designed to test the skills Bain looks for such as leadership, impact and passion.
-PEI questions are easy to identify because they almost always start by "Tell me about a time when ..." and then some variation of the topics listed below.
-Here is the top 5 for Bain:
+They are competency-based questions designed to test the skills Bain looks for such as leadership, impact, and passion.
+PEI questions are easy to identify because they almost always start with "Tell me about a time when ..." and then some variation of the topics listed below.
+Here are the top 5 for Bain:

 - Leading others (50% of PEI questions)